-The Handler manages order books internally and exposes ready-to-use instances of books through the callbacks.
-However, the SDK provides the ability to construct and manipulate order books by users.
+The handler can manage order books internally and exposes book instances through the callbacks.
+The SDK also provides the ability to construct and manipulate order books explicitly.

 MBP books are limited in size (depth).
-The MDP provides information on book depth in instrument definitions.
-Therefore, the Handler knows the book depth as soon as it receives a definition for an instrument.
+The CME MDP platform provides information on book depth via "Instrument Definitions" messages.
+Therefore, Handler knows the book's depth as soon as it receives a definition for an instrument.

-To make book operations efficient, the SDK optimizes memory allocation and data layout for MBP books.
+The SDK optimises memory allocation and data layout for MBP books to make book operations efficient.
 Therefore, the construction of MBP books and further lifetime management are performed through special factory classes.
-The table below maps factory-classes to corresponding book types.
+The table below maps factory classes to corresponding book types.

 |Book Class||Factory Class|